CodeReclaimers/neat-python/docs/module_summaries.rst

 -------------

 .. note::
+    There are two design decisions to be aware of:
-    * The most-fit genomes are based on the highest-fitness member of each generation; other genomes are not saved by this module, and it is assumed that fitnesses (as given by the :index:`fitness function <single: fitness function>`) are not relative to others in the generation (also assumed by the use of the :ref:`fitness threshold <fitness-threshold-label>` as a signal for exiting.
+    * The most-fit genomes are based on the highest-fitness member of each generation; other genomes are not saved by this module, and it is assumed that fitnesses (as given by the :index:`fitness function <single: fitness function>`) are not relative to others in the generation (also assumed by the use of the :ref:`fitness threshold <fitness-threshold-label>` as a signal for exiting).
-    * Currently keeps accumulating information in memory, which may be a problem in long runs.
     * Generally reports or records a per-generation list of values; the numeric position in the list may not correspond to the generation number if there has been a restart, such as via the :py:mod:`checkpoint` module.
+    There is also a TODO item: Currently keeps accumulating information in memory, which may be a problem in long runs.

   .. py:class:: StatisticsReporter(BaseReporter)